G-bety/advdense/index.md

 </center>

 # Evaluation
-This demo showcases the protective effects of different defense methods against three different voice conversion models in a black-box scenario.
+This demo showcases the defense effects of different defense methods against three different voice conversion models in a black-box scenario.
 Here, "attack-vc" and "antifake" refer to the official implementations of Attack-VC and Antifake, respectively, while "voiceguard" was implemented by ourselves based on the original paper, as the authors did not provide complete code.
 "Ours" refers to the method we proposed, and "ours (stage-1)" indicates that the protected samples are generated solely through stage-1.

 ## Defense against QuickVC